Pabau GO app

 • Patterns linking sleep, mood, and symptom severity

-• Side effects (appetite loss, anxiety, headaches) that need addressing
+• Side effects, such as appetite loss, anxiety, or headaches, that need addressing

 DSM-5 alignment and clinical validity

 A robust ADHD symptom tracker is anchored to the American Psychiatric Association’s DSM-5 diagnostic criteria.
 The DSM-5 lists exactly 18 ADHD symptoms divided into two domains: 9 symptoms of inattention and 9 of hyperactivity-impulsivity.
-For a diagnosis, a patient must demonstrate 6 or more symptoms in one or both domains, with onset before age 12 and functional impairment in multiple settings.
+For a diagnosis, a patient must show 6 or more symptoms in one or both domains, with onset before age 12, symptoms present for at least six months, and functional impairment in more than one setting.

 Distinguishing adult vs. pediatric presentations

 ADHD manifests differently in children and adults, and a well-designed symptom tracker accommodates both.
-Children often show overt hyperactivity (fidgeting, running about, excessive talking).
+Children often show overt hyperactivity, such as fidgeting, running about, and excessive talking.
 Adults more frequently present with internal restlessness, chronic procrastination, time blindness, and emotional dysregulation rather than obvious motor activity.
-Some adults describe their ADHD as “inattentive type,” where they can hyperfocus on topics of interest but struggle with routine tasks.
+Some adults describe an inattentive presentation, where they can hyperfocus on topics of interest but struggle with routine tasks.

-A pediatric version of the tracker may emphasize observable behaviors (fidgeting, interrupting, leaving seat) and parental observations, while an adult tracker includes subjective items (difficulty organizing, losing keys/wallet, chronic lateness).
-Many clinics benefit from having both versions or a hybrid that scales language appropriately.
+A pediatric version of the tracker may emphasize observable behaviors (fidgeting, interrupting, leaving a seat) and parental observations.
+An adult ADHD symptom tracker leans on subjective items instead, such as difficulty organizing, losing keys or a wallet, and chronic lateness.
+Many clinics keep both versions, or a hybrid that scales the language to the patient’s age.

 Medication tracking and side effect monitoring

-One of the most clinically valuable sections of an ADHD symptom tracker is medication logging.
+Medication logging is one of the most clinically valuable parts of an ADHD symptom tracker.
 Stimulant medications (methylphenidate, amphetamine salts) and non-stimulant options (atomoxetine, guanfacine) each have distinct pharmacokinetic profiles.
-Tracking medication timing against symptom improvement reveals whether a patient is receiving optimal benefit.
+Running an ADHD medication symptom tracker alongside the core symptom ratings shows whether a patient is getting optimal benefit from the current dose.

 Key medication fields to include: